CERT-Polska/mwdb-core/docs/rich-attributes-guide.rst

 indicator
 ^^^^^^^^^

 Renders an indicator.
-There are four possible types: success, warning, danger or info (default).
+There are four possible types:

+- success,
+- warning,
+- danger,
+- info (the default).

+A code example:

 .. code-block::